 Wind tunnel testing was conducted for cumulative conditions (which includes the proposed project and Variant 1, as well as reasonably foreseeable development within the wind-tunnel test area boundary, including proposed projects nearby such as Fox Plaza at 1390 Market Street, 150 Van Ness Avenue, 30 Van Ness Avenue, 1500 Mission Street, 1298 Howard Street at Ninth Street, and 1125 Market Street) at the same 41 sensor locations as under existing, existing plus proposed project conditions, and existing plus Variant 1 conditions.
 The results of the wind tunnel testing for the proposed project indicate that 8 of the 41 sensor locations would exceed the Planning Code's 11 mph pedestrian comfort criterion under cumulative conditions, a decrease of two locations compared to those under existing conditions.
-The results of the wind tunnel testing for Variant 1 indicate that 9 of the 41 sensor locations would exceed the Planning Code's 11 mph pedestrian comfort criterion under cumulative conditions, a decrease of one location compared to existing conditions.
+The results of the wind tunnel testing for the 41 sensor locations would exceed the Planning Code's 11 mph pedestrian comfort criterion under cumulative conditions, a decrease of two locations compared to those under existing conditions.
+The Planning Code's 11 mph pedestrian comfort criterion under cumulative conditions, a decrease of one location compared to existing conditions.

-106 Environmental Science Associates (ESA), Shadow Analysis of Proposed 1270 Mission Street Project, March 11, 2016.
+&lt;sup>106 Environmental Science Associates (ESA), Shadow Analysis of Proposed 1270 Mission Street Project, March 11, 2016.